-Autho4API Clients of confidential type and in possession of a client password MAY use the HTTP Basic authentication scheme to authenticate with the Autho4API Authorization Server, as defined in section 2.3.1 of [draft-ietf-oauth-v2].
+Autho4API Clients of confidential type and in possession of a client password MAY use the HTTP Basic authentication scheme to authenticate with the Autho4API Authorization Server, as defined in section 2.3.1 of [RFC6749].

 The Autho4API Authorization Server MAY support any other suitable HTTP authentication scheme matching its security requirements.
 These authentication mechanisms are beyond the scope of Autho4API v1.0.